syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Sorting.md

 ![](Sorting_images/Sorted-PivotGrid-when-using-All-option.png)

-**Sorting All Columns Except Total and GrandTotal Columns**
+**Sorting all columns except total and grandTotal columns**

-`ColumnSorting` option is used to enable sorting for all value columns other than the sub total and grand total columns of SfPivotGrid.
-Please refer the below code snippet.
+`ColumnSorting` option is used to enable sorting for all value columns other than the sub total and grand total columns of the SfPivotGrid.
+Please refer the below code snippet:

 {% tabs %}